Poincar\'e Series of Divisors on Graphs and Chains of Loops: Poincar e Series of Divisors on a Finite Graph

-In this section, we describe the rational function associated to the Poincar\'e series of divisors on a finite graph more explicitly with the following two goals in mind: i. to obtain an effective method to construct the rational function given the divisors and the graph, ii. to extract information about the underlying graph from the Poincar\'e series associated to divisors on it.
-We start with the summand $\sum_{\ell>2g-2} P^{(l)}_{G,D_1,\dots,D_k}$.
+In this subsection, we describe the rational function associated to the Poincar\'e series of divisors on a finite graph more explicitly with the following two goals in mind: i. to obtain an effective method to construct the rational function given the graph and the divisors, ii. to extract information about the underlying graph from the Poincar\'e series associated to divisors on it.
+We start with the summand $\sum_{l>2g-2} P^{(l)}_{G}$.

-\subsection{An Explicit Description of $\sum_{\ell>2g-2} P^{(l)}_{G,D_1,\dots,D_k}$}
+\subsubsection{An Explicit Description of $\sum_{l>2g-2} P^{(l)}_{G}$}